Andresevix/blog/about.md

 ### More Information

-A place where I would put more infomation about myself I really didn't.
+A place where I would put more infomation about myself I really wouldn't.

-### Contact me
+## Contact me

 [andreschacin96@gmail.com](mailto:andreschacin96@gmail.com)